-Moving further up the ladder, Johnson was jumped to Double A, catching in the Texas League for the 1951 San Antonio Missions.
-He got in 49 games, and hit .266 with three homers and 24 RBIs.
-He was remembered by the folks in Marshall, and some 300 fans from there traveled to Shreveport on May 23, 1951, to present him with a savings bond and manager Salty Parker with a hat.
-[The Sporting News, June 6, 1951] Johnson was accorded another honor when he was named to the South team for the July 12 Texas League all-star game, but he was unable to take part, because just a few hours before the team was announced, Johnson had been sent down to Wichita Falls.
+Moving further up the ladder, Johnson was jumped to Double-A, catching in the Texas League for the 1951 San Antonio Missions.
+He got into 49 games and hit .266 with three homers and 24 RBIs.
+He was remembered by the folks in Marshall, and some 300 fans from there traveled to Shreveport on May 23, 1951, to present him with a savings bond and manager Salty Parker with a hat.1 Johnson was accorded another honor when he was named to the South team for the July 12 Texas League all-star game, but he was unable to take part, because just a few hours before the team was announced, he had been sent down to Wichita Falls.
 It wasn’t that he couldn’t handle Double-A ball but that the Missions had won the championship the year before and not only did the team want to make room for a returning member of that squad coming from Toronto, but Wichita Falls urgently needed a catcher.
 So Johnson made his way to the Class B Big State League, where he finished the season with the Wichita Falls Spudders, batting .309.

 Darrell Johnson made his major-league debut on April 20, 1952, in the Browns’ sixth game of the season.
-He singled and scored in his one at-bat, against Chicago’s Billy Pierce.
+He singled and scored in his one at-bat, against the Chicago White Sox’ Billy Pierce.
 There was an odd aspect to the game.
 It was suspended after seven innings with the White Sox leading, 10-2.
 The game was finished on May 26.

 Johnson spent the next four years playing minor-league ball.
-In 1953, he was optioned out and spent the entire season with the Memphis Chicks of the Double-A Southern Association, playing in 113 games and batting .249 with four homers and 44 RBIs.
-He was actually traded back to the Browns on June 13, sent with Lou Kretlow and $75,000 to St. Louis for pitcher Virgil Trucks and third baseman Bob Elliott.
+In 1953 he was optioned out and spent the entire season with the Memphis Chicks of the Double-A Southern Association, playing in 113 games and batting .249 with four homers and 44 RBIs.
+He was actually traded back to the Browns on June 13, sent by the White Sox with Lou Kretlow and $75,000 to St. Louis for pitcher Virgil Trucks and third baseman Bob Elliott.
 But under the terms of the deal, he remained with Memphis for the balance of the season.

-There was no more St. Louis Browns team after 1953, as the franchise moved to Baltimore and became the Baltimore Orioles.
-In 1954, Clint Courtney was still the regular catcher and Johnson was on the major-league roster early in the season, but was optioned to Richmond on cut-down day without appearing in a major-league game.
+There was no more St. Louis Browns team after 1953, as the franchise was moved to Baltimore and became the Baltimore Orioles.
+In 1954 Clint Courtney was still the regular catcher and Johnson was on the major-league roster early in the season, but was optioned to Richmond on cutdown day without appearing in a major-league game.
 For the 1954 Richmond Virginians (Triple-A International League), Johnson appeared in 90 games, hit six homers, drove in 37 runs, and recorded a .261 average.

 An interesting sidenote is found in an October 19, 1955, article in The Sporting News that said Johnson had never had an injury to his throwing hand in seven years of catching professionally.
 The reason cited was his double-jointed thumbs.
 “Most of the time a foul tip knocks the thumb into the other joint and I can just snap it right back in,” he said.
 He was reported to have a peculiar throwing motion; he would curve his thumb outward.
 Nonetheless, he had an outstanding throwing arm.

-In 1956, again with the Bears, he appeared in 107 games and hit a strong .319, with seven homers and 48 RBIs.
+In 1956, again with the Bears, Johnson appeared in 107 games and hit a strong .319, with seven homers and 48 RBIs.
 After the season, the Yanks sold Charlie Silvera to the Chicago Cubs and that opened up the possibility of a slot on the major-league team.
 Johnson played winter league ball with Licey in the Dominican Republic, though going 48 consecutive at-bats without a hit may have undercut his prospects.
-Johnson was an active golfer and won more than one tourney during his years in baseball, such as the February 1957 one involving over 150 active and former ballplayers.
+Johnson was an active golfer and won more than one tourney during his years in baseball, among them one in February 1957 involving more than 150 active and former ballplayers.
 Golf could have done him in.
 The whole story probably hasn’t been told, but in 1979 Whitey Herzog recalled a time when “Darrell Johnson, Don Larsen, Billy Hunter, and myself were all in golf carts and ran off a bridge.”2